Sal-Vader/cronos-explorer-extension/index.md

 Cronos Explorer Plus does not transmit user-created extension data to the developer or to an extension-operated server.

+To provide certain features, the extension may request publicly available blockchain and transaction information from Cronos Explorer.
+These requests are made directly between the user’s browser and Cronos Explorer and do not transmit the user’s private tags, secondary identities, custom Method ID labels, or extension preferences.

 The extension does not use analytics, telemetry, advertising, tracking, or profiling services.

 The developer does not sell user data or share user data for advertising purposes.